-Like many specialized professional fields, the forex market has developed and commonly uses a set of brief terms or phrases that together form the set of forex trading jargon terms.
+Like many specialized professional fields, the forex market has developed and commonly uses a set of brief terms or phrases that together form the set of forex trading terminology.

 Some of these special jargon words are also commonly used among dealers trading in other financial markets, while some are pretty much unique to foreign exchange trading.

-The following two sections define an essential set of forex dealing jargon terms.
+The following two sections define an essential set of forex trading terminology.
 They are broken down into two groups.
 The first contains those terms in use among professional traders, while the second contains those terms that pertain more often to retail forex traders that use online forex brokers to execute transactions.

 Professional Forex Trading Terminology

 Other important forex jargon terms commonly used in professional forex dealing situations include the following:

 - Bid – The exchange rate that the market maker is willing to purchase the base currency in a currency pair at.

 - Going Long – This term means to purchase a currency pair, which involves buying the base currency and selling the counter currency.

 - Going Short – The opposite of going long, going short involves selling the base currency and buying the counter currency.